-Some clients will require certain skills and a time frame that you need to work, but that all depends on the client.
+Some clients will require certain skills and a time frame that you need to work, but that all depends on the customer.

-This is a little bit different of a company in where you will only be making phone calls for a company.
-Basically you will be contact people looking to sell their homes.
-From what I can see you will just be gathering information and not actually selling anything.
+This is a little bit different company, where you will only be making phone calls for a company.
+You’ll be contacting people looking to sell their homes.
+From what I can see you will just be gathering information and not selling anything.

 Paragon Planners is a company that hires VA’s to do phone work.
 No selling, but communication among clients.
 This is not a flexible schedule, the company has time slots that they would like you to work, but pay seems to be around $12 to start.

-The application process start by sending over your resume and then they will contact you if interested.
+The application process starts by sending over your resume and then they will contact you if interested.
 They are not hiring at all times.

 Life Bushido is probably the most flexible site on this list.
 You must work 5 hours a week with a maximum of 25.
 You will be completing normal VA tasks like calling, scheduling appointments, managing websites, based on the client’s needs.

 Office 88 is a VA company that hires people in 4 categories: Secretary, Translator/Proof Reader, Graphic Design, and Web Design.
-When you apply you will be choosing to apply for one of those 4 positions.
+When you apply, you will be choosing to apply for one of those four positions.

 From what I can see employees are making $10-$15 an hour with this company.